10 years ago, people only dreamed of having a delivery system like Amazon which brings anything you want to your doorstep within a couple of days.

 To get your free trial, simply log on to Amazon Prime and sign up for the 30-day trial.
 To sign up for the trial, your account will need to have a valid credit card on file.
 At the end of your trial, you will automatically be charged for a month's worth of Amazon Prime membership.
 Don't worry, Amazon will send you plenty of email notices to warn you about the end of your free trial so you don't forget.

 Amazon makes it relatively easy to cancel your membership before your account gets charged.
-Just long on to your account and find where it says “cancel membership” under “your account.”
+Just long on using your account username and password, then find where it says “cancel membership” under “your account.”

 Note: if you have multiple credit cards and multiple emails, you can create multiple Amazon accounts and opt for the free trial on each.